SleepyYui/NotallyXO/PROGRESS.md

 ## Current Focus

-We have completed the core implementation of the backend server, including:
+We have completed the implementation of the WebSocket client in the Android app, including:

-1. ✅ All database models (Notes, Users, SharedAccesses, SharingTokens)
+1. ✅ Connection management and status tracking
-2. ✅ Domain models for business logic
+2. ✅ Support for reconnection attempts
-3. ✅ API models matching client expectations
-4. ✅ All required API routes (Authentication, Users, Notes, Sync, Sharing)
+3. ✅ Handling of incoming messages (NOTE_UPDATED, NOTE_DELETED)
+4. ✅ Local database updates based on received messages
-5. ✅ Repository classes for database access
+5. ✅ Connection listener interface for status updates
-6. ✅ JWT-based authentication
+6. ✅ Sync status indicator in the main UI:
-7. ✅ Database initialization and connection handling
-8. ✅ Robust error handling with StatusPages
-9. ✅ CORS support
-10. ✅ Main Ktor application configuration
-11. ✅ WebSocket implementation for real-time updates:
-    - ✅ Setup and connection management
-    - ✅ Broadcasting note updates (`NOTE_UPDATED`) and deletions (`NOTE_DELETED`)
-    - ✅ Integration with `NoteRoutes` to trigger broadcasts
-    - ✅ Enhanced `NoteRoutes` for shared access checks and response details
+   - Shows WebSocket connection status with appropriate colors
+   - Shows sync activity status
+   - Provides tap-to-reconnect functionality
+   - Integrated into the toolbar for visibility without taking up much space

 **Next steps:**

-1. **Implement WebSocket client logic in the Android app:**
-   - Connect to the backend WebSocket endpoint.
-   - Handle incoming messages (`NOTE_UPDATED`, `NOTE_DELETED`).
-   - Update the local database and UI in real-time based on received messages.
-   - Ensure proper reconnection logic.
-2. Write basic documentation for self-hosting the backend.
+1. Write basic documentation for self-hosting the backend.
-3. Begin writing unit and integration tests for both client and backend sync logic.
+2. Begin writing unit and integration tests for both client and backend sync logic.
-4. Add missing translations for UI elements related to sync and sharing.
+3. Add missing translations for UI elements related to sync and sharing.